 Interestingly, one accounting development has made this an opportune time to revisit go-to-market strategies: the new accounting guidance for revenue will be judgement-based rather than rules-based, which may allow entities to bundle or price offerings in ways that previously might have resulted in an inability to recognize revenue separately for each offering.

 Deciding on an appropriate model depends on a number of factors, including: Industry, product or service offering, the company’s risk appetite, competitive landscape, and customer preferences.

-Adopting a flexible consumption model can be a rocky transition.
+Adopting an XaaS or flexible consumption model can be a rocky transition.
 It means not only understanding where you are today, but where you need to go.
 It means thinking about your business model from every angle – from your product portfolio to how you realize revenue.

-Deloitte has guided numerous companies through business model transformations towards flexible consumption, and we understand the complexity of the challenge, as well as the associated risks.
+Deloitte has guided numerous companies through business model transformations towards XaaS, and we understand the complexity of the challenge, as well as the associated risks.
 Let’s talk about what the change will mean for you.